Direct Energy Free Nights Amazon Prime

 Direct Energy Free Night Plus Amazon Prime

-For these examples, we’re using plans for TDU Oncor.
-While the exact numbers may vary slightly across different TDUs, the overall concept remains the same.
+For these examples, we’re using plans for the utility supplier Oncor.
+The exact numbers may vary slightly across different suppliers, the concept remains the same.

 Additionally, we’re not endorsing any specific provider or plan.
 Our goal is simply to illustrate how this plan compares to a simple, straightforward electricity plan.